ylogx/configparser2/configparser2.rst

 An example of writing to a configuration file::

-   import configparser
+   import configparser2

-   config = configparser.RawConfigParser()
+   config = configparser2.RawConfigParser()

    # Please note that using RawConfigParser's set functions, you can assign
    # non-string values to keys internally, but will receive an error when